 Start by removing the leaves from the stems, then wash the leaves very well.
 We usually soak the mallow leaves in water as we remove the leaves from the stems, and add a little bit of salt.
 Rinse under running water and drain well.

 In a huge pot, add the leaves with a little bit of oil and water and using a wooden spoon mix every now and then on medium heat.
 The mallows will start to wilt and will really shrink in volume.

 Paralerly, saute the onion and mix it in at the end once the jute leaves are wilted and ready.
 Alternatively, you can start by sauteing the onion and then add the mallows to cook.
 I personally like to saute the onions separately, as the second method can result in overcooked onions.

-For more wonderful Middle Eastern appetisers, also check out:
+For more wonderful Middle Eastern appetizers, also check out: